The importance of academic integrity

 If I use words or materials from a Library resource that has copyright, is that plagiarism?

 There are provisions in the Copyright Act that allow copyright material to be used without permission from the copyright owner, for example quoting a few lines or a paragraph from a book or journal article.
 Copyright law requires that you acknowledge any material that you use.
 It is important that you do not infringe copyright as copyright owners can take legal action against you.
 You can also be subject to action from the University.

 Plagiarism occurs if you use information or someone else's ideas without acknowledgment, and is not necessarily the same as infringing copyright.
 If you express someone else's idea or information in your own words (paraphrase), you will not have infringed copyright.
 To avoid plagiarism and infringing copyright make sure that you:

 Can I copy my own work from other assignments or subjects?

-No. This is an impermissible practice and should be avoided.
+No, this is not permitted and is a form of academic misconduct.
 Copying from your own previous work is sometimes called self-plagiarism, recycling, duplication, or multiple submission of research findings.
 You cannot re-use any part of your work that has already been submitted for assessment without proper citation.
 For undergraduate students it is unlikely that your own work would be considered an appropriate source even if it was cited correctly.